 We exist to bring glory to God through lives changed by the gospel of Jesus Christ.

-– The gospel is the good news that God has entered into the world through Christ to pursue his people despite their natural tendency to rest and rely in people, places or things other than God himself.
-The gospel proclaims that we are accepted by God because of what Jesus has done, not because of what we do.
+The Gospel is the good news that God has entered into the world through Christ to pursue His people despite their natural tendency to rest and rely in people, places, or things other than God Himself.
+The Gospel proclaims that we are accepted by God because of what Jesus has done, not because of what we do.
 There is nothing that we can do to gain God’s acceptance.
 It is only when we believe and trust in the finished work of Jesus on our behalf that we are restored to fellowship with God.
-Unlike all other gods, who make you pursue them, this God pursues his people.
+Unlike all other gods, who make you pursue them, this God pursues His people.
 We find no need then to work for God’s approval.
 God has accomplished this work for us.
-It’s out of this reality that true joy and freedom come about.
+It is out of this reality that true joy and freedom come about.

-– (to bring back to a state of health, soundness of vigor) – The Gospel changes people from the inside out.
+The Gospel changes people from the inside out.
 Christ gives us a new identity in Himself.
-This gives us a freedom on two fronts.
+This gives us freedom on two fronts.
 First, it frees us from the thought that we are better than others.
 It melts our “self-righteousness.”
 If Christ is the One who has done everything for us, then we have no place to boast.
 Second, it lifts us up from the impossible task of gaining God’s acceptance through our work, which results in beating ourselves up and ultimately devaluing ourselves.
 It removes any demand to “fix” ourselves or others.
 Instead, there is recognition that God is the only One who can restore us.
-There is an acknowledgment that God, through the gospel, is working in us where we ourselves cannot.
-It is through God’s ongoing work in us, that change is possible.
+There is an acknowledgment that God, through the Gospel, is working in us where we ourselves cannot.
+It is through God’s ongoing work in us that change is possible.